Noli me tangere: Interpretation

 According to Maurice Zundel (1897–1975), in asking Mary Magdalene not to touch him, Jesus indicates that once the resurrection is accomplished, the link between human beings and his person must no longer be physical, but must be a bond of heart to heart.
 "He must establish this gap, she must understand that the only possible way is faith, that the hands can not reach the person and that it is from within, from within only, that the we can approach Him."
 Likewise, later, when Thomas reached out to touch the wounds of Jesus, Christ declares: "blessed are those who have not seen and yet have believed" [] because "He knows it is useless."

-Christians of Western catholic tradition, namely Roman Catholics, Lutherans, and Anglicans, would say this statement is to be received in relation to the Ascension of Jesus.
+Christians of Western Catholic tradition, namely Catholics, Lutherans, and Anglicans, would say this statement is to be received in relation to the Ascension of Jesus.
 That is, because he had not yet ascended to the right hand of God, it was more of a "not yet" statement rather than a "never" cling to me.
 Jesus became incarnate for the sake of humanity and is explicitly said to retain his human body.
 When Jesus ascended to the right hand of the Father, he "fills all things" (e.g. Eph.
 1:23), and can properly be clung to in the means of grace he provides, such as in the Eucharist.

 Liturgical use

 The words are a popular trope in Gregorian chant.
 The supposed moment in which they were spoken was a popular subject for paintings in cycles of the Life of Christ and as single subjects, for which the phrase is the usual title.

-In the Eastern Orthodox Church, the Gospel lesson on Noli me tangere is one of the Twelve Matins Gospels read during the All Night Vigil on Sunday mornings.
+In the Eastern Orthodox Church and Eastern Catholic Churches, the Gospel passage including Noli me tangere is one of the eleven Matins Gospels read during the All Night Vigil or Matins on Sunday mornings.